ewrogers/SleepHunter4/README.md

 perform more actions like equipping items and having alternate characters assist others.

 It became obvious to me that this was untennable from a "scripting" perspective, at least if the layperson was going to be able to use it.
 So the user experience was drastically changed.
-Instead you could simple double-click to add spells and skills to a queue and be on your way.
+Instead you could simply double-click to add spells and skills to a queue and be on your way.

 The macro engine let you set a variety of parameters but for the most part it was automatic.
 It could detect when to switch staves for better cast times, wait for mana regeneration, and even flower other characters for nearly-inifite mana.